-Please contact George Kosar, Director of Foundation Relations, to coordinate your request.
+Please contact Tristan Barako, AVP for Foundation Relations, to coordinate your request.

-Foundations make grants (or sponsored projects) as well as gifts (or prizes and awards).
+Foundations make grants (or support sponsored projects) as well as gifts (or prizes and awards).
 These different kinds of funding have different mechanisms and obligations.
-Sponsored Programs provides comprehensive definitions of the terms to determine how we treat the funding, and this table lays out a simple explanation of how grants and gifts differ:
+Sponsored Programs provides comprehensive definitions that determine how we treat the funding, and this table lays out a simple explanation of how grants and gifts differ: